-The M5 will feature a twin-turbo twin-scroll V8 with an output of at least 555hp (internal code S63) and — according to latest reports — mated to a 7-speed DCT transmission.
-Expect the M5 to make its first appearance as a concept at the Shanghai Motor Show in April with the production version being one highlight of the IAA Frankfurt this September.
-BMW will help us waiting by … CONTINUED
+The M5 will feature a twin-turbo twin-scroll V8 with an output of at least 555hp (internal code S63) and — according to latest reports — mated to a … CONTINUED

 We bring you more photos of the F10 M5 in beautiful monte carlo blue!
 Seen here is the expected production form of the F10 M5, with only front and rear details under any major camouflage.
 It is easy however to piece together what they look like from previous spy photos (posted below).
 The new M5 will be powered by a tweaked version of the S63 V8 twin turbo motor from the X5M/X6M, good for what we believe will be 585-600hp.

-Also pictured are the best interior spy photos yet, showing the DCT transmission and full black panel dashboard.
+Also pictured are the best interior spy … CONTINUED

 We’ve posted below the newest F10 M5 trailer and a separate extra length testing video, complete with commentary (and our English translation) from the test drivers.
 Enjoy the sights and sounds inside!